lukamiletic95/papers/Gossip communication protocol.md

 > This paper primarily focuses on optimizing the current Mempool gossiping communication protocol.

 Gossip communication protocol is based on (in most cases) randomly selecting a peer, and then gossiping some information to it.
-This can lead to very quick spread of the information, although it provides a certain redundancy - it is possible for a node in the network to receive a gossip message which contains data about something it already knows.
-The analogy is complete with real life gossiping.
+This can lead to a very quick spread of the information, although it provides a certain redundancy - it is possible for a node in the network to receive a gossip message which contains data about something it already knows.
+The protocol can easily be compared to real life gossiping.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzM1NDk2NjUsLTMzODA3MTk2M119
+eyJoaXN0b3J5IjpbMTY4NzY1NjI2LC0zMzgwNzE5NjNdfQ==
 -->